bridge-core/bridge-core.github.io/content/docs/extension-docs/compiler-plugins.md

 ## Compiler Config

 The compiler config tells the compiler which plugins to use in compilation.
-Currently only one compiler config is supported.
-It should go in the `<PROJECT NAME>/.bridge/compiler` directory and be called `default.json`.
+It should go in the `<PROJECT NAME>/.bridge/compiler` directory and be given any name.
+The `dev` compiler mode uses the `default.json` compiler config.

-By default the config should look like this:
+By default the `default.json` config should look like this:

 ```json
 {